 Audits, including internal and external audits, are nothing new to manufacturers that produce consumable items.
-But there are new requirements to audits for certification in the updated BRC Global Standard for Food Safety.
+But there are new requirements to audits for certification in the updated BRCGS Global Standard for Food Safety.
 Being familiar with those requirements and how you should prepare for an audit can help you become certified and get a higher score.

-You’ve decided to seek certification to the BRC Global Food Safety Standard.
+You’ve decided to seek certification to the BRCGS Global Food Safety Standard.
 You’ve thoroughly read and understand Issue 8 updates.
 You believe your food safety culture is strong, or perhaps stronger than it used to be.
 Now what?
 There are key checkpoints you should know and prepare for as you seek certification to the Standard.

 - Check Yourself: Self-assessment is an important tool in determining your current food safety culture and identifying gaps that may pose problems in an independent audit, such as gaps in detecting physical contaminants.
 You can conduct your own pre-audit assessment or bring in a third-party consultant.
 Keep in mind that regular internal audits are expected of companies that are certified to the Standard.